FRCBS/LP_HLA/README.md

 + `LP_HLA_SNPs.R`
 Association analyses on MHC region SNP genotypes conditioned on specific HLA allele dosages using Regenie.
 Plotting the results.

+#### Association summary statistics data in `supplementary_data/`:
+Excel tables of all conditional association analysis results.

++ `LP_HLA_alleles_conditional`
+Conditional association analysis of HLA alleles.
+Each conditioning step is in its own sheet, with the additional HLA allele covariates given in the last column.

++ `LP_HLA_DQ_homozygotes_conditional`
+Conditional association analysis of HLA alleles limited to HLA DQA1-DQB1 homozygous samples.
+Each conditioning step is in its own sheet, with the additional HLA allele covariates given in the last column.

++ `LP_HLA_DQA1-DQB1_diploid_haplo_conditional`
+Conditional association analysis of diploid DQA1-DQB1 haplotypes.
+The first column gives the analysed genotype defining the haplotypes.
+Each conditioning step is in its own sheet, with the additional HLA allele covariates given in the last column.

++ `LP_HLA_DQA1-DQB1_haplo`
+Conditional association analysis of DQA1-DQB1 haplotypes.
+The first column gives the analysed genotype defining the haplotypes.
+Each conditioning step is in its own sheet, with the additional HLA allele covariates given in the last column.

++ `LP_HLA_DQB1_heterozygotes`
+Association analysis of heterozygous combinations of HLA-DQB1 alleles.
+The first column gives the analysed genotype defining the DQB1 allele combinations.